eranium/device-identification-standard/README.md

 ## Syntax
 ### Devices
-The general syntax for equipment like routers, switches and servers are as follows:
+The general syntax for equipment like routers, switches and servers is as follows:

 ```
 [FACILITY]-{CITY}-{COUNTRY}-{NAME}